How To Create Your Wedding Day Timeline

 This will vary from event to event - so you’ll have to consider how your unique event/crew fits into these time blocks and adjust accordingly.

 **Remember that this is your day.
-You do not have to go in a traditional order, you can add in ‘non-traditional’ things, and you can skip events altogether that don’t feel right to you.**
+You do not have to go in a traditional order; you can add in ‘non-traditional’ events, and you can skip events altogether that don’t feel right to you.**

-Getting Ready - 2-4+ hours.
-This varies a lot depending on the size of your wedding party.
+Getting Ready - 2-4+ hours - This varies a lot depending on the size of your wedding party.
 Your Hair and make-up artists can be a great resource on what to expect.
 Build in a 10-15m buffer per person.
 (If hair and make-up take 1hr per person, account for at least 1hr 10m on your schedule.
-Consider things like - needing a bathroom/snack break, etc. It’s better to overestimate than under.
+Consider things like needing a bathroom/snack break, taking a phone call, etc. It’s better to overestimate than under.

-Solo portraits - 30m Consult your photography team about your specific vision for this and how long they believe it will take to achieve it.
+Solo portraits - 30m.
+Consult your photography team about your specific vision for this and how long they expect it will take to achieve.
+It is important to discuss your vision and timeline with your photographer to ensure it aligns with their needs and expectations.

-First Look - 15- 30m Consult with your photographer about your specific vision for this, and how long they believe it will take.
-Make sure to leave some buffer time for getting to and from the first-look spot.
-You don’t want to feel rushed at this moment.
+First Look - 15- 30m Again, we suggest consulting with your photographer about your specific vision and how long they believe it will take.
+Make sure to leave some buffer time for getting to and from the first-look location.
+You don’t want to feel rushed in this moment.

-If you are doing a first look - you may also be able to get some of your wedding party portraits out of the way before the ceremony (rather than doing them during cocktail hour,) so you may want to designate some extra time here for that as well.
+If you are doing a first look, you may also be able to get some of your wedding party portraits out of the way before the ceremony (rather than during cocktail hour), so you may want to designate some additional time here for that.

-Wedding party and family portraits - 45m-1hr - This may vary depending on the size of your family, wedding party, and your specific vision for what photos you’d like to capture.
-Typically this happens during cocktail hour - although if you want to do a first look you can capture some before the ceremony.
+Wedding party and family portraits - 45m-1hr - This may vary depending on the size of your family, wedding party, and your specific vision for which photos you’d like to capture.
+This often takes place during cocktail hour - although if you do a first look, you can capture some before the ceremony.

-Travel time - This may not apply to you if you are getting ready at the same place as you are getting married/partying.
+Travel time - This may not apply to you if you’ll be getting ready in the same place as the ceremony and reception.

-Map out (at the same day/time of day to account for traffic patterns,) the travel time between your getting ready place & venue, (or ceremony place & reception place.)
-Add at least 20min to account for any hold-ups, slow-moving traffic, bathroom breaks, etc. Remember - The GPS does not account for the time it takes to load/unload people and items onto the shuttle, someone having to pee before you leave, or forgetting items and having to go back etc.
+Map out the travel time between your getting-ready place & venue (or ceremony place & reception place).
+If you are in a place with fluctuating traffic patterns, make sure to account for time-of-day/day-of-the-week-related traffic increases.
+Add 15-20 minutes to account for any hold-ups, slow-moving traffic, bathroom breaks, etc. Remember - The GPS does not account for the time it takes to load/unload people and items onto a shuttle, someone having to pee before you leave, or forgetting items and having to go back, etc.

 Ceremony - 30min.
 This is an average and varies depending on the couple.
-Secular ceremonies may be as short as 15m, while some more religious ceremonies may take closer to 1hr.
-Your officiant will have a detailed insight on this, but we suggest leaving 30 minutes.
-If it is less than that, you will just have more time for your cocktail hour/photos afterward.
+Secular ceremonies may be as short as 15 minutes, while some more religious ceremonies may take closer to 1 hour.
+Your officiant will have a more detailed insight into this, but we suggest leaving 30 minutes.
+If it is less than that, you will simply end up with more time for your cocktail hour/photos afterward.

 Cocktail Hour - 1hr.
 Cocktail hour can be a little shorter or longer depending on your scheduling needs.
 You may want to extend it to 1.5hours if you have a large family/wedding party to get photos of during this time.
-You may want to shorten it slightly if the sun goes down earlier on your day and you’re wanting to account for sunset photos.
+You may want to shorten it slightly if the sun goes down earlier on your day and you want to account for sunset photos.

-Grand Entrance - 5-10m.
+Grand Entrance - 5m.
 Depending on how many people will enter with you during your grand entrance.
-It typically takes the time of about one song to introduce your crew.
-(Think about your song choices too!)
+It typically takes about the length of one song (or less) to introduce your crew.
+(Think about your song choices, too!)

 First dance - 5m.
 Many couples go right into the first dance from their grand entrance.
-This will take as long as the song you choose, but even if it’s short give yourself at least 5 minutes on the schedule as it takes a little time to introduce you and get you up there.
+This will take as long as the song you choose, but even if it’s short, give yourself at least 5 minutes on the schedule, as it takes a little time to announce and gather guests.

 Everyone joins you- Couples sometimes like to invite everyone to the dance floor for a few songs together after the first dance.
 Arrange this with your DJ if you wish.
 If this happens before dinner, it will likely be a quick 15-20 minutes before the DJ announces that everyone should find their seats for dinner.
 (Leave about 10m for everyone to find their seats)

-Welcome speech/toast/blessing- 5-15m Parents will sometimes speak as dinner begins, thanking everyone for coming and at some events, reciting a blessing.
-Speeches should be no more than 5 minutes each - but this can vary depending on religious practices and how many parents will be speaking.
+Welcome speech/toast/blessing- 5-15m Some will begin dinner with speeches, thanking everyone for coming, and at some events, reciting a blessing.
+Speeches should be no more than 5 minutes each - but this can vary depending on religious practices and how many will be speaking.
+You can choose to do all speeches before dinner, or just a welcome speech before dinner and save others for after, or do all after - this is a matter of personal choice.

 Dinner- 1hr.
 This will vary depending on your guest count and whether it is plated/buffet.
 On average, it takes about 30-45 minutes to get 100 people through a buffet.
-(Double-sided buffets will take less time, but are not always spacially possible.)
+(Double-sided buffets will take less time, but are not always spatially possible, or are not possible if the caterers are serving from behind the buffet.)

-Wedding party speeches - 10-15m Wedding party speeches can be given right after parents/blessings or as dinner is wrapping up.
+Wedding party speeches - 10-15m Wedding party speeches can be given right after the welcome/thank-you speech and/or blessings, or as dinner is wrapping up.
 The end of dinner is the last time all guests will be seated together, making it a great opportunity.
-You and your wedding party will be the first to eat- so you will be done (and ready for speeches) while some guests are still finishing dinner.
-(We suggest ~40 min after dinner service begins, depending on guest count) The time it takes will depend on how many speakers you have.
-Speeches should ideally be less than 5 min each, plan for 5 on your timeline.
-Alternatively, speeches can also be done after dinner with dessert/cake.
+You and your wedding party will be the first to eat, so you will be done (and ready for speeches) while some guests may still be finishing dinner.
+(We suggest ~45 min after dinner service begins, depending on guest count) The time it takes will depend on how many speakers you have.
+Speeches should ideally be less than 5 min each; plan for 5 on your timeline, and check in with your speakers.

 Parent dances - 5m each.
 These will take roughly as long as the songs you choose.
-Some go right into parent dances after their first dance, some utilize parent dances to bring everyone back to the dance floor after dinner.
+Some choose to move right into parent dances after their first dance, and some prefer to use the parent dances to bring everyone back to the dance floor after dinner.

 Sunset Photos - ~20m.
 Be mindful of when the sun sets if these shots are important to you.
-Build into your schedule the ability to sneak away from the crowd for about 20m (10m before and 10m after the sun sets.)
-As with all events you’d like photos of, please confirm with your photographer for a more specific time allotment.
+Build into your schedule the ability to sneak away from the crowd for about 20m (leaving before the sun actually sets to catch ‘golden hour’.
+As with all events you’d like photos of, please confirm with your photographer for a more specific time allotment based on their preferences.

-Cake Cutting - 10m.
-This doesn’t take long, but consult with your photographer to ensure you have allotted enough time for the photos you want!
+Cake Cutting - 5-10m.
+This doesn’t take long, but consult with your photographer to ensure you have allotted enough time for the photos you want.
 Many choose to serve dessert (or open a dessert buffet) once the cake has been cut.

 Dance Party - 2-3hrs.
-Typically you have a few hours left for dancing once all the formalities are done.
-This will depend on what you want to do, and how long you have the venue for.
+Typically, you will have a few hours left for dancing once all the formalities are done.
+This will depend on what you want to do and how long you have the venue for.

 Send off - 10-15m.
 Talk to your DJ and coordinator about any last dances or special send-offs you’d like to do.
-Your DJ will want to let everyone know what to do when the time comes (ie. Head outside, grab a sparkler, and line up,) and have a song ready for the moment if you wish.
+Your DJ will let everyone know what to do when the time comes (ie, head outside, grab a sparkler, and line up), and have a song chosen for the moment if you wish.
 Photos and goodbyes will take about 15 min.
 Something to be mindful of if you have a strict cut-off time from your venue.

 Timeline Ex.
 1 - All events on-site at your venue